-In late 2019, we secured funding to continue our work in supporting this sector.
-The Trust for London committed to supporting us over two years to run a full training and mentoring programme, bringing our experience of supporting independent public-interest news across the UK back to the capital.
+The Trust for London has committed to funding a full training and mentoring programme in the community journalism sector, allowing us to bring our experience of supporting independent public-interest news across the UK, back to the capital.

 The project is set to provide investigative skills and guidance to collaborative projects between London-based community journalism outlets and groups working to campaign on the ground around issues that are affecting the local communities.
 The funding will pay for training and research time for ‘Investigative Fellows’ – young journalists who will work in collaboration with an outlet and a local campaign group, digging into decision making processes and holding local authorities to account.